Frequently Asked Questions About PFAS

 What were the PFAS test results for the City of Pewaukee?

-The water from the 10 wells is pumped into the water piping system and water towers.
-The water is combined in the pipes and towers providing blended water to homes and businesses.
-(Your property is not served by a specific well.)
+The water from the 12 wells is pumped into the water piping system and water towers.
+The water is combined in the pipes and towers, providing blended water to homes and businesses.
+Your property is not served by one specific well.
 People and businesses can continue to use the water from the City of Pewaukee municipal water utility.

 The City of Pewaukee Water Utility is not in violation of any drinking water standards or regulations.
-The City has proactively taken action to protect the health of its customers by shutting off Well #8.
+The City will continue the limited use of Well #8 and EP 500 as necessary to meet customer demands and provide fire protection to the community.

 What are the current standards for Wisconsin for PFAS?